kaischinnen/CS2-external-Cheats/README.md

 ## Usage
 Ensure the game process is running (being in the main menu will suffice).
-If running on Windows(cd into Rootdirectory):
+If running on Windows, move into the rootdirectory:
 ```
 cd src\cs2cheats\publish\windows
 ./CS2Cheats-exe
 ```
-If you are running CS2 on any other OS than Windows, you will have to to build the solution `src/cs2cheats.sln` by yourself:
+If you are running CS2 on any other OS than Windows, you will have to to build and run the solution `src/cs2cheats.sln` by yourself:
 ```
 dotnet build
 dotnet run